-You do not have to verify your residency when you cannot reasonably obtain proof.
+You do not have to verify your residency

+when you cannot reasonably obtain proof.
 Applicants who would benefit from this exception include: homeless households or households that have recently moved to a locality.

-- Social Security Number: You do not need to show your social security card, but must provide the social security numbers of all household members who are applying for SNAP. - Proof of Income: You must provide proof of all sources of income for all household members.
-This can include recent pay stubs, Social Security letters, VA benefits, child support payments, unemployment payments, and/or your employer's name and phone number.
+- Social Security Number: You do not need to show your social security card, but must provide the social security numbers of all household members.

-- Proof of Citizenship or Immigration Status: You must provide proof of your immigration status.
-You should bring the immigration and naturalization papers for yourself or whomever you are applying for.
-Acceptable forms of proof include the Resident Alien Card (green card), Arrival-Departure Record, and/or Employment Authorization Document.
-Your papers are not required if you are applying only for children who were born in the United States. - Proof of Medical Expenses: If a member of your household is disabled or age 60 or older, bring proof of their medical or dental expenses.
-These include overthe-counter purchases, transportation expenses for medical appointments, and co-payments.
+- Proof of Income: You must provide proof

+of all sources of income for all household

+members.
+This can include recent pay

+stubs, Social Security letters, VA benefits,

+child support payments, unemployment

+payments, and/or your employer's name and

+phone number.

+- Proof of Citizenship or Immigration

+Status: You must provide proof of your

+immigration status.
+You should bring

+immigration and naturalization papers for

+yourself or whomever you are applying

+for.
+Acceptable forms of proof include the

+Resident Alien Card (green card), Arrival

+Departure Record, and/or Employment

+Authorization Document.
+Your papers are

+not required if you are applying only for

+children who were born in the

+United States.